JeffDeCola/my-cheat-sheets/development/development-environments/visual-studio-code-cheat-sheet/README.md

 [code.visualstudio.com](https://code.visualstudio.com/)

+## CONFIGURE - LINUX

+This is pretty straight forward and not sure I could add anything useful here.

-## CONFIGURE WINDOWS VERSION OF VSCODE
+## CONFIGURE - WINDOWS VERSION OF VS CODE

 Visual Studio Code on Windows will ALWAYS run on Windows.
 Hence, you want to edit your